cranksters/playdate-reverse-engineering/usb/usb.md

 +SYSFLASH:"fatfs",1,129,0x70000,0x90000
 ```

-Some partitions don't seem to be readable, however you can for example dump the client CA cert by doing `AT+SYSFLASH=2,"client_ca",0,0x2000`.
+Most partitions don't seem to be readable, however you can for example dump the client CA cert by doing `AT+SYSFLASH=2,"client_ca",0,0x2000`.

 [**`AT_FS`**](https://docs.espressif.com/projects/esp-at/en/latest/AT_Command_Set/Basic_AT_Commands.html#esp32-only-at-fs-filesystem-operations):